Perdente/Leetcode/Leetcode BLIND-75 Solutions.md

 <details>
 <summary>Approach</summary>
 <ul>
 Here, our left pointer must be lowest possible and right pointer is highest possible.
 So, we initialize left to be $0$ and right to be $1$.
-When we find nums[left] > nums[right] we update our left pointer with right. otherwise we calculate total distance.
+When we find $nums[left] > nums[right]$ we update our left pointer with right. otherwise we calculate total distance.
 Final answer is the maximum total distance of left and right.

 </ul>